johanwilliams/leakomatic_api/README.md

   - Updates in real-time through WebSocket alarm events
   - Helps detect and prevent water leaks

-## Services

-The integration provides the following service:

-- **leakomatic.change_mode**: Change the operating mode of your Leakomatic device
-  - Parameters:
-    - `entity_id`: The entity ID of the Leakomatic device
-    - `mode`: The new mode to set (home, away, or pause)
-  - Example usage in automations or scripts:
-    ```yaml
-    service: leakomatic.change_mode
-    target:
-      entity_id: sensor.leakomatic_mode
-    data:
-      mode: away
-    ```

 ## Message Handling System

 The integration implements a robust message handling system that processes various types of WebSocket messages: